Contested & Uncontested Divorce Lawyers Serving Redford & Southeastern Michigan

 A contested divorce is one in which the parties cannot agree on a property settlement or other issues, such as custody, child support or alimony.
 Most often, both parties are represented by attorneys.

-An uncontested divorce is one in which the parties have been able to agree on all of the issues and only one of the parties is being represented by an attorney.
+An uncontested divorce is one in which the parties have been able to agree on all of the issues and one of the parties is being represented by an attorney.

 What is the difference in cost between a contested and uncontested divorce?